Reading Time : 1 Mins

 • Better security

-Certain applications such as banking, defense, and other critical applications need to meet a higher degree of security requirements than most other software.
+Certain applications such as banking, defence, and other critical applications need to meet a higher degree of security requirements than most other software.

 • Quality improvement